lovely big Devon house with pool.

 The Elmfield, 9 individually styled ensuite bedrooms.

 If you're looking for a lovely big self catering party house to bring together friends and family for a special occasion by the sea like a birthday celebration, wedding or seasonal get together The Elmfield in Ilfracombe North Devon is ideal.
-Have a look here at our newly created video tour.
+Have a look here at our video tour created in 2019 (a new one is on its way to show the new lounge, table football and windows).

 The Elmfield large private house for hire is open all year round, the accommodation sleeps 20 and is in a lovely Victorian villa, where contemporary boutique styling comes with a classic twist and a friendly family atmosphere just an 8 minute walk to the sea.